canarybit/cc-docs/docs/inspector.md

 * Check if the PCK Cert is on the CRL (Certificate Revocation Lists).
 * Check the verification collaterals’ cert signature chain, including PCK Cert Chain, TCB info chain and QE (Quoting Enclave) identity chain.
 * Check if verification collaterals are on the CRL.
-* Check the TDQE Report signature and the contained AK (Attestaion Key) hash using the PCK Cert.
+* Check the TDQE Report signature and the contained AK (Attestation Key) hash using the PCK Cert.
 * Check the measurements of the TDQE contained in the TDQE Report.
 * Check the signature of the TD Quote using the public key–part of the AK.
 Implicitly, this validated the TD and TDX (Trust Domain Extensions) Module measurements.
 * Evaluate the TDX TCB information contained in the TD Quote.